EisenbergEffect/hello-web-components/README.md

 // Define the element with a name, template, and styles.
 @customElement({
-  name: "name-tag",
+  name: 'name-tag',
   template,
   styles
 })
 export class NameTag extends FASTElement { // Remove boilerplate w/ base class.
-  @attr greeting = "Hello"; // A reactive HTML attribute with a default.
+  @attr greeting = 'Hello'; // A reactive HTML attribute with a default.
 }
 ```